WittleWolfie/WW-Blueprint-Core/README.md

 // Parameters:
 //   characterClass:
 //     Blueprint of type BlueprintCharacterClass.
 You can pass in the blueprint using:
-//     • A blueprint instance –
+//     â€¢ A blueprint instance â€“
-//     • A blueprint reference –
+//     â€¢ A blueprint reference â€“
-//     • A blueprint id as a string, Guid, or BlueprintGuid –
+//     â€¢ A blueprint id as a string, Guid, or BlueprintGuid â€“
-//     • A blueprint name registered with BlueprintTool –
+//     â€¢ A blueprint name registered with BlueprintTool â€“
 //     See Blueprint for more details.
 //
 //   merge: